kif-framework/KIF/README.md

 KIF integrates directly into your iOS app, so there's no need to run an additional web server or install any additional packages.

 #### Test Like a User
-KIF attempts to imitate actual user input as closely as possible.
+KIF attempts to imitate actual user input.
 Automation is done using tap events wherever possible.

 Installation